walterhiggins/WMPJS/README.md

 Before we move on to the next chapter, I want to talk more about Comments.

 ### More on comments
-In the very first javascript file we created, we started with a single line:
+In the very first Javascript file we created, we started with a single line:

     // TO DO : Add some code later